Power News We love to talk!

 Set up in Jodhpur in 1987, this centre of ISRO has so far worked on 2,800 projects and served over 200 states, national and international.

-- Railways to utilise locations for generating solar power Read more
+- Distributors reluctant to buy solar power Read more

 - Power Grid Corp approves investment worth Rs 5,548-crore Power Grid Corp approves investment worth Rs 5,548-crore Read more